|

 meander down the 100-year-old, still-unpaved cross-town

-trail of the Murphy Bridle Path.
+trail of the Murphy Bridle Path which is listed

 North Central offers more than history, too.
 It offers